FAQ on MACRA and Medicare Payment Reform

 The low-volume threshold is calculated at the participation level of the EC.
 If reporting as a group, the low-volume threshold would be calculated at the group level.
 If reporting as an individual, the low-volume threshold would be calculated at the individual level.

 The Centers for Medicare & Medicaid Services will calculate an EC’s low-volume threshold status using two sets of claims data.
-For the 2018 performance period, the first data set will include claims data from September 1, 2016, to August 31, 2017.
-The second data set will include claims data from September 1, 2017, to August 31, 2018.
+For the 2019 performance period, the first data set will include claims data from October 1, 2017, to September 30, 2018.
+The second data set will include claims data from October 1, 2018, to September 30, 2019.
 CMS will not change the low-volume status of ECs who fall below the low-volume threshold during the first review period, but not the second.
-ECs can check their MIPS-eligibility status using the NPI Lookup Tool(qpp.cms.gov).
+ECs can check their MIPS-eligibility status using the QPP Participation Status tool(qpp.cms.gov).

 There are two hardship exceptions available to ECs.
-This includes a significant hardship exception for the ACI category and an extreme and uncontrollable circumstances (e.g., natural disaster) exception for the quality, cost, and improvement activities categories.
+This includes a significant hardship exception for the promoting interoperability category and an extreme and uncontrollable circumstances (e.g., natural disaster) exception for the quality, cost, and improvement activities categories.

 - Comprehensive Primary Care Plus (CPC+)

 - Medicare Shared Savings Program (MSSP) Tracks 1, 2, and 3

 - Medicare Accountable Care Organization (ACO) Track 1+

 - Vermont Medicare ACO Initiative (as part of the Vermont All-Payer ACO Model)

 - Additional models will be announced by CMS as they are approved